The Western Sahara surf is great – epic at times. There is plenty of spots and a gret consistency if you swing by in the right season.

 From October to February there is this small window of great surf along the coast of Western Sahara.
 This kind of consistency of quality waves you will have to travel far to find elsewhere on the planet.

-Western Sahara is all about remote and great surfing.
+Western Sahara surf is all about remote and quality spots.
 You will find a super consistency at a number of surf spots all along the coast all through the winter from October to February.

 Most of the surf spots are pretty remote but then you will often have the surf all by yourself.
 If you are looking for a guide in Western Sahara you might want to check out Sahara Surf at www.SaharaSurf.com.